pola-rs/polars/docs/user-guide/expressions/plugins.md

 For our first expression we are going to create a pig latin converter.
 Pig latin is a silly language where in every word the first letter is removed, added to the back and finally "ay" is added.
 So the word "pig" would convert to "igpay".

-We could of course already do that with expressions, e.g. `col(..) + col(..).str.slice(0, 1) + "ay"`, but a specialized function for this would perform better and allows us to learn about the plugins.
+We could of course already do that with expressions, e.g. `col("name").str.slice(1) + col("name").str.slice(0, 1) + "ay"`,
+but a specialized function for this would perform better and allows us to learn about the plugins.

 ### Setting up